 Fredrick Redd, baritone, was described in London's Opera Now as being "a compelling vocal actor", having “an excellent voice” in Eugene O’Neil Review and noticed in Opera News having “a pleasant tone”.
 Fredrick has performed roles with opera companies including New York City Opera, Connecticut Grand Opera, Opera North, Opera Carolina, Teatro Grattacielo, Peidmont Opera, Houston Opera Ebony, Verismo Opera among others.
 The leading baritone roles he has performed include the following operas: Il Trovatore (Count di Luna), I Pagliacci (Tonio), Un Ballo in Maschera (Renato), Tosca (Scarpia), Carmen (Escamillo), Madama Butterfly (Sharpless), Aida (Amonasro), La Traviata (Germont), La Boheme (Marcello) among others and the title roles in Emporer Jones, Porgy & Bess, Nabucco, and Rigoletto.

-In the 2018-2019 season, Fredrick was a soloist in Haydn’s Missa in Tempore Belli with the Putnam Choral Orchestra, was featured in a radio interview on Woodstock Radio to promote the Preferite Puccini e Verdi Concert Trio as a founding member and subsequently performed the inaugural concert in upstate New York that will tour nationally in the coming years.
+In the 2018-2019 season, Fredrick was a soloist in Haydn’s Missa in Tempore Belli with the Putnam Choral Orchestra, was featured in a radio interview on Woodstock Radio to promote the Preferite Puccini e Verdi Concert Trio as a founding member and subsequently performed the inaugural concert in upstate New York.
 He performed as Escamillo in Carmen with the Downtown Symphony Orchestra.
 In June, he returned to Carnegie Hall's main stage as soloist in Mark Hayes’ Te Deum with Mid-America and returned to New York City Opera joining the cast in the world premiere of Stonewall.
 Fredrick rounds out his season in July as the soloist in Puccini’s Messa di Gloria in Rochester, NY with the Finger Lakes Choral Festival and the Penfield Symphony Orchestra.

 He made his New York City Opera debut in Porgy & Bess including the Live from Lincoln Center telecast and his Carnegie Hall debut as the baritone soloist in Orff’s Carmina Burana with Mid-America.
 Other debuts include the national radio broadcast of his recital at the Chicago Cultural Center, a television commercial as featured soloist at the US Open, an international debut in concert versions in the title role of Porgy & Bess in Italy, and an Off-Broadway debut as King Herod in Sunset Salome.